In The Shadows - Book cover

 Andrea Glandt

 Getting in trouble was something I did very well.
-Usually I would just get a scolding from June, my nanny of sorts, or at worst, I’d get a talking-to from my father.
+Usually I would just get a scolding and a talking-to from my father.

-Then I would get punished, something like going to bed without supper or having to clean up the sticks and rake the leaves in the yard.
+Then I would get punished, something like having to clean up the sticks and rake the leaves in the yard or going to bed without supper.

-I could sense my father’s rage radiating from his powerful body, his alpha side rising to the surface.
-His irises began to go black, the color starting to bleed into the whites of his eyes.
+I could sense my father’s rage radiating from his powerful body as his alpha rose to the surface.
+His irises began to go black and then bleed into the whites of his eyes.

 I hung my head and waited for my father to reprimand me.